Establishing Trust as a Leader Comes First

 Establishing a high level of trust in relationships is a foundational necessity for any leader.
 Without trust, leaders have very little ability to influence the actions of others and lead to extraordinary results.

-We know that intelligence is an important characteristic of successful leaders, but does intelligence alone create enough trust?
-While we have seen the importance of emotional intelligence, personality intelligence, and even character intelligence, none of them have the impact on trust that conversational intelligence has.
+Intelligence—or acumen—is an important characteristic of successful leaders, but does that alone create trust?
+While we have seen the importance of emotional intelligence, personality intelligence, and even character intelligence, none of them have the impact on building trust that conversational intelligence has.